blue-duty/stars/README.md

 * [LibChecker/LibChecker](https://github.com/LibChecker/LibChecker) - An app to view libraries used in apps in your device.
 * [Ashinch/ReadYou](https://github.com/Ashinch/ReadYou) - An Android RSS reader presented in Material You style.
 * [Kotlin/anko](https://github.com/Kotlin/anko) - Pleasant Android application development
-* [mobile-dev-inc/Maestro](https://github.com/mobile-dev-inc/Maestro) - Painless Mobile UI Automation
+* [mobile-dev-inc/Maestro](https://github.com/mobile-dev-inc/Maestro) - Painless E2E Automation for Mobile and Web
 * [KieronQuinn/TapTap](https://github.com/KieronQuinn/TapTap) - Port of the double tap on back of device feature from Android 12 to any Android 7.0+ device
 * [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image Toolbox is a powerful app for advanced image manipulation.
 It offers dozens of features, from basic tools like crop and draw to filters, OCR, and a wide range of image processing options
 * [0x4f53/Wristkey](https://github.com/0x4f53/Wristkey) - A free and open-source 2FA app for smartwatches.